 Let’s take a deeper look at each group and how they communicate:

-Generation Z, which has not yet been assigned a clever name, essentially represents employees born between 1995 and 2001.
+Generation Z or Gen Z, essentially represents employees born between 1995 and 2001.
 These are people who have always had a smart phone, tablet or laptop in their lives.
 It’s how they get information, process and analyze it, and, ultimately, how they communicate.
 But they don’t necessarily use the smart phone to make a call (it’s a small computer, not a telephone to them); they use it to connect on social media.
+Social media platforms can range from the news feed and comment sharing platforms like Facebook, to the media clip platform Tik Tok.

 Generation Y or Millennials (1977-2004) are equally adept at using social media but are notorious “texters.”
 Instant messaging is easy and immediate.
 Much like Gen Z, Millennials have grown up with technology at their fingertips.
 They view technology as a critical part of their lives and work.
 They are constantly connected and tend to adapt quickly to new technologies for socializing and working.